fouVReaux/UNION/README.md

 # UNION
-A synthesizer in the crowd with webaudio
+A synthesizer in the crowd with web-audio